dchowitz/slire/README.md

 **Scope Property Handling by Operation:**

+Scope fields are treated as managed fields and are automatically controlled by the repository:

-- **Create/Upsert**: Scope properties can be included in entities and are validated to match the repository's configured scope values
+- **Create/Upsert**: Scope properties can be included in entities for convenience but are validated - the operation fails if provided scope values don't match the repository's configured scope.
+The repository always applies its own configured scope values regardless of input.
-- **Updates**: Scope properties are explicitly excluded and cannot be modified
+- **Updates**: Scope properties are excluded from `UpdateInput` type and cannot be modified (compile-time and runtime protection)
 - **Reads/Deletes**: Automatically filtered by scope values

 ```typescript